inside.ewu.edu

 Pre-requisites: admission to School Psychology Program.

 Students prepare reflections and evidence to document their knowledge and competence in the NASP standards for training and practice.
-An informal presentation of the portfolio is provided at the end of the second year of the program to document readiness for the internship experience.
-In the third year of the program, students provide a formal presentation as a culminating experience in the program.
+An informal presentation of the portfolio is provided to document readiness for the internship experience.
+Students provide a formal presentation as a culminating experience in the program.

 PSYC 694.
 PRACTICUM.
 1-8 Credits.